 5.I label others with my own negative traits.

 6.I think I can take care of themselves without any help from others.

-7. Mask pain in various ways such as anger, humor, or isolation.
+7. I mask pain in various ways such as anger, humor, or isolation.

-9.Do not recognize the unavailability of those people to whom they are attracted.
+9.I do not recognize the unavailability of those people to whom I am attracted.